How to Get to Morzine | Transfers, Airports & Travel Guide

 What affects the Val Thorens transfer price?

-• Group size & vehicle types: private, shared, coach and luxury options are priced differently.
+• Group size & vehicle type: shared, private, coach, eco-friendly and luxury transfers are priced differently.

 Other airports for Val Thorens

-While Geneva is the most popular choice for many travellers, Val Thorens can also be reached from Chambéry, Lyon and Grenoble.
-Chambéry is the closest airport by road, while Lyon and Grenoble can work well depending on flight availability, timings and total trip cost.
+Although Geneva is often the best all-round option, Val Thorens can also be reached from Chambéry, Lyon and Grenoble.
+Chambéry is the closest airport by road, while Lyon and Grenoble can still be worth considering if flight times are better or if Geneva fares are unusually high on your travel dates.

-Airport Approx. Distance Typical Transfer Time* Example Private Price Best For
+Airport Approx. Distance Typical Transfer Time* Relative Cost Best For

-Moûtiers Station 40 km 45 mins From £180.09 / vehicle Best option for rail travellers
+Moûtiers Station 40 km 45 mins Lowest road transfer distance Best option for rail travellers

 How long does it take to get to Val Thorens?

-Transfer times to Val Thorens depend on where you start and the road conditions on the final mountain ascent.
-Geneva usually takes around 2 hours 45 minutes, Chambéry around 1 hour 30 minutes, while Lyon and Grenoble are both typically around 2 hours 30 minutes.
+Transfer times to Val Thorens depend on where you start and the road conditions on the final climb above Moûtiers.
+Geneva usually takes around 2 hours 30 minutes to 2 hours 45 minutes.
+Chambéry is typically the quickest airport route at around 1 hour 30 minutes, while Lyon and Grenoble are both usually around 2 hours 30 minutes.

-On peak Saturdays, school holiday weeks, or during snowfall, allow extra time for traffic in the Tarentaise valley and possible chain controls on the climb above Moûtiers.
+On peak Saturdays, school holiday weeks or during snowfall, allow extra time for traffic in the Tarentaise Valley and possible delays on the final mountain ascent.
 If you’re travelling back to the airport, especially for afternoon flights, it’s sensible to build in a buffer.

 Getting to Val Thorens by train